⚖️ LawyersAll topics

 Concordia vs other operatorsBrief comparison

-If you are from Kyrgyzstan or Tajikistan — Concordia is an option, but the portal is only in English.
-For Russian speakers, HOPS (Russian portal) or Pro-Force (Uzbek/Kyrgyz) are more convenient.
+If you are from Tajikistan or Kazakhstan — Concordia is an option, but you apply through an official agent, not on the website.
+From Kyrgyzstan and Uzbekistan, look at HOPS (Russian portal) or Pro-Force (applications via the UZ/KG state migration services).
 Apply to several operators — it is free.

 Frequently asked questions